mbaker97/troxileia/README.md

 The sensor label can be left off and added later, or initially set to false if they may be monitored later.

 First the variables in troxileia-configmap.yaml and troxileia-secrets.yaml must be set.
 Edit those to match your setup.
 The secret file contains the username and password for the tap.
 These values must be passed in as base_64.
-Then the configmap must be applied to the cluser:
+Then the configmapand secret  must be applied to the cluser:
 ```
 kubectl apply -f troxileia-configmap.yaml
 kubectl apply -f troxileia-secret.yaml